sauneellc-ui/saunee-site/content/_index.md

 This allows teams to get senior-level regulatory leadership without committing to a full-time hire too early.

+### FAQ

+**Do you replace a full-time regulatory hire?**
+No. Saunee is designed to provide senior regulatory leadership early — before it makes sense to hire a full-time Head of RA/QA.
+Many teams later bring this role in-house, often with our support.

+**Can you work with our existing consultants or CROs?**
+Yes.
+We regularly coordinate with CROs, test labs, and specialist consultants to keep programs aligned and avoid duplication or wasted spend.

+**Do you handle submissions directly?**
+We lead the strategy, structure, and preparation of submissions and work closely with your internal team or external partners to execute.
+This ensures accountability and quality without creating dependency.

+**What geographies do you support?**
+We support FDA (US), TGA (Australia), and EU MDR pathways, and help teams choose the fastest credible route for their first market.

+**How are engagements structured?**
+Most teams work with us on a monthly advisory or project basis.
+This keeps costs predictable and allows support to scale with the business.

 Saunee exists to give founders the same level of regulatory clarity that large medtech companies take for granted — without the overhead.